-Chunk types SynST predictions with separating syntax chunks Words repeated NP1, NP3 But it is enthusiasm in a great enthusiasm in two separate syntax chunks NP3, PP4 Enrique Pena Nieto is facing a difficult start on a difficult start (blue, red) NP2, PP3 Do you not turn your voters on your voters Output type Output for a single example SynST reorders ground truth Canada was the first country to make photograph warnings mandatory in 2001 syntax chunks, which is fixed SynST Canada was the first country in 2001 to propose photographic warnings with gold parses predicted parse NP1 VBD1 NP3 PP2 TO1 VB1 NP4 (GP) as input SynST + GP Canada was the first country to make photographic warnings available in 2001 True chunk SynST predictions with @@ as subword divisions Wrong subword ignores them I simply ign@@ it them completion within a syntax beforehand Most ST@@ I can be cur@@ ed be @@ foreh @@ ly chunk examines Beg@@ inning of the course which exam@@ ates the of the SAT configurations.
+Chunk types SynST predictions with separating syntax chunks Words repeated in two separate syntax chunks (blue, red) NP1, NP3 NP3, PP4 NP2, PP3 But it is enthusiasm in a great enthusiasm Enrique Pena Nieto is facing a difficult start on a difficult start Do you not turn your voters on your voters Output type Output for a single example SynST reorders syntax chunks, ground truth Canada was the first country to make photograph warnings mandatory in 2001 which is fixed with gold parses SynST predicted parse Canada was the first country in 2001 to propose photographic warnings NP1 VBD1 NP3 PP2 TO1 VB1 NP4 (GP) as input SynST + GP Canada was the first country to make photographic warnings available in 2001 True chunk SynST predictions with @@ as subword divisions Wrong subword ignores them I simply ign @@ it them completion within a syntax beforehand Most ST@@ I can be cur@@ ed be@@ foreh@@ ly chunk examines Beg@@ inning of the course which exam@@ ates the of the SAT configurations.
 Quality-wise, SynST again significantly outperforms the SAT configurations at comparable speedups on all datasets.
 On WMT En-De, SynST improves by 1 BLEU over LT (20.74 vs LT's 19.8 without reranking).